balancer/docs-v3/docs/concepts/pools/CustomPool.md

 Balancer Pool Tokens (BPTs) are not implemented as standalone ERC20 Tokens but are part of the Vault's ERC20Multitoken contract.
 The ERC20Multitoken contract pairs well with the Balancer V3 Vault as it encapsulates BPT management within the Vault and does not have dependency on the Pool contract, moving complexity from the Pool contract to the Vault.
 This voids read-only-reentrancy concerns as there is no seperate Vault & pool state anymore.
 Also concepts such as preminted BPT/Phantom BPT have been removed and the Vault is now fully BPT aware as it is the contract managing BPTs.
 A detailed explanation on BalancerPoolTokens is provided [here]().

 Inheriting from `BalancerPoolToken` allows the Pool to behave in compliance with the ERC20 standard while calls are delegated to the Vault's ERC20Multitoken contract.
 This means the BPT has all ERC20 features such as: `approve`, `transfer`, `transferFrom`, `totalSupply`, etc. but is "managed" by the vault.
 BPT's have the same composability features as regular ERC20 contracts.
 For example to transfer a BPT you have the possibility to either call `bpt.transfer(from, to)` or `vault.transfer(address(bpt), from, to)`.

-- Action: speak to the why it is beneficial.
-The power of the multitoken standard.
-And then we get into the more specific parts of it.
-- Action: They should speak to why the combination of ERC20 Multitoken & Vault pairs well.
-Allowing the Vault to have control of the tokens this allows (read only reentrancy issue, makes this not possible, also solves the issue of phantom BPT, (Vault is now BPT aware, before it always had to trust the pool)).
-- Action: currently the benefit is not clear so make that stand out more.

 ::: info
 The Balancer V3 Vault is split accross several contracts.
 The ERC20 functionality of BPTs is part of the [`VaultCommon`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/VaultExtension.sol#L413-L448) & [`VaultExtension`](https://github.com/balancer/balancer-v3-monorepo/blob/main/pkg/vault/contracts/VaultCommon.sol#L17)